YusakuFujiii/Attacking-the-problems-of-leakage-in-CV/README.md

 ### Problem Setting
 How can we reduce leakage in CV?
 ### Existing methods
-1. Purged K Fold CV
+1. PEK Fold CV (Purged and Embargoed K Fold CV)
-   - What is Purged K Fold CV?
+   - What is PEK Fold CV?
      - Purging is to remove from the training set all observations whose labels overlapped in time with those labels included in the test set.
      - Embargoing is to remove from the training set all features that are computed using the observations in the test set like 60-day vol.